ws-rush/dialogflow-react/README.md

 ### Using with UI Libraries

-You can integrate React Dialog Manager with UI libraries like Material-UI, Ant Design, or Bootstrap.
+You can integrate `dialogflow-react` with UI libraries like Material-UI, Ant Design, or Bootstrap.

 #### Example with Material-UI